abilandz/PH8124/Lecture_5/Lecture_5.md

 if command1; someFunction; command2; then
 ```

-In this example, the corresponding branch will be executed only if the exit status of the very last command **command2** is 0, the exit status of previous commands play no role with this version.
+In this example, the corresponding branch will be executed only if the exit status of the very last command **command2** is 0, the exit status of previous commands play no role in this version.

-**case-in-esac**
+#### B) **case-in-esac** <a name="case"></a>

-On the other hand, the syntax of **case-in-esac** conditional statement is more elaborate, but also more elegant and powerful.
+On the other hand, the syntax of **case-in-esac** conditional statement is more elaborate, but also more powerful.
 The generic syntax looks like:

 ```bash
 case someValue in